marscher/trajdb/README.md

 * force-field parameters
 * simulation software (+version)
 * script - an optional script to run a simulation
+* owner - reference to user profile

 ### create collections
 A collection holds references to all associated trajectories as well as to the setup for the simulation.

 Attributes to store:

 * name - a short name
 * description - a brief description of the collection.
 * owner - refers to a user profile on the server.
 * cumulative length - sum of all trajectories in collection (physical time unit).
 * number of atoms/particles - actually stored in the setup..., but here for performance reasons?
 * setup - reference to a setup entry \ how has this data been generated?
+* created - timestamp when this collection has been created.

 ### meta-collections?
 A collection can be part in multiple meta-collection which helps to catalog